|

 |||

-| 1908 | Jones leaves his company.
-Menpes takes over and names the company Menpes Printing and Engraving. | ||
+1908 | Jones leaves his company.
+Mortimer Menpes takes over and renames the company Menpes Printing and Engraving. | ||

-| 1910 | Mezzogravure Co.
-Ltd. of Barnes (London) is acquired by Anglo Engraving Co., and experiments in rotary gravure printing methods are secretly started there. | ||
+1910 | Mezzogravure Co.
+Ltd. of Barnes (London) is set up by Anglo Engraving Co.
+Experiments in rotary gravure printing methods are secretly started there. | ||

 Photo |